tytydraco/yessleep/out/I_met_Santa_Claus_when_I_was_a_kid_He_wasnt_what_I_expected.md

   "I would never hurt a child, dear Edward," he said, pulling the mitten back over his hand, "but a few lumps of coal are not quite as effective to a naughty adult."

-  With that, he gave me a wink, tousled my hair again with his fully-fingered right hand, and picked the large bag back up again.
+  With that, he gave me a wink, tousled my hair again with his fully-fingered right hand, and picked the large bag back up.

   "You had better get some sleep now."